valyriasteel/valyriasteel/README.md

 <h1 align="center">Hi, I'm Berat</h1>
-<h3 align="center">I’m a passionate software enthusiast who has completed the foundational curriculum at 42 Kocaeli Software School and is currently advancing through the advanced curriculum.
-My primary interest lies in cybersecurity, particularly in penetration testing.
-I find the challenge of protecting systems or ethically testing their vulnerabilities incredibly rewarding.
+<h3 align="center">I’m a student at 42 Kocaeli Software School, where I have completed the core curriculum and am currently advancing in the cybersecurity track of the advanced curriculum.

-I’m driven by a love for technology and innovation, and I’m constantly seeking to expand my knowledge in the cybersecurity field.
-I’ve been actively developing my skills through hands-on projects and self-study.
-I’m particularly focused on mastering tools and techniques used in penetration testing, and I’m excited about the opportunity to contribute to real-world security challenges.

-In my free time, I enjoy exploring the latest tech trends and staying updated on cybersecurity advancements.
-My goal is to become a skilled cybersecurity professional, and I’m eager to collaborate on projects that push the boundaries of what I know.</h3>
+Throughout this journey, I have gained proficiency in various fields, particularly in programming languages such as C, C++, Python, and JavaScript.
+I have also developed skills in technologies like Docker and UNIX/Linux.

+Right now, I am focusing on penetration testing and continuously improving my skills in the field of cybersecurity.

+I’m passionate about technology and tech gadgets, and I love staying up-to-date with the latest advancements.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=valyriasteel&label=Profile%20views&color=0e75b6&style=flat" alt="valyriasteel" /> </p>